mariamar95/hungry-goat/testing.md

 - Add Recipe
   - The form has labels and prompts where required, guiding the user on how to fill the form out.
-  - Validation was not added on 'Categories', 'Ingredients' and 'Method Steps'.
+  - Validation was not added on 'Ingredients' and 'Method Steps'.
 All other inputs are validated

 - Edit Recipe
   - The edit recipe form is displayed retrieving all recipe details from the database